Abid Ali Abid: Life

+He wrote books on literary criticism in Urdu and Persian and "it was his criticism that earned him a place of distinction."
+His works include Usool-e-Inteqaad, Adab Ke Asloob, Shama, Yad-e-Baiza, Suhaag, Talmihaat-e-Iqbal, Tilasmaat, Main Kabhi Ghazal Na Kehta, Baresham Ood, and Inteqaad.

-He wrote books on literary criticism in Urdu and Persian.
-He also initiated and edited several literary journals, one of which is Sahifa-Lahore.
-He also was one of the initial drama writers and feature writers at the newly established Radio Pakistan Lahore in the late 1940s and 1950s.
+He also initiated and edited several literary journals, including Sahifa-Lahore.
+He was one of the initial drama and feature writers at the newly established Radio Pakistan Lahore in the late 1940s and 1950s.
 He survived three heart attacks but succumbed to the fourth in 1971.